-- The solution to the final problem is to change the private static instance variable to a Map - private Map<String, Ball> toybox = new HashMap... - Then check if the map contains an instance for a given value of the parameter - this ensures that only one ball of a given color is ever created - this is an acceptable variation of the Singleton pattern - DEMO static my_instance : Singleton static getInstance() : Singleton private Singleton() Singleton involves only a single class (not typically called Singleton).
+- The solution to the final problem is to change the private static instance variable to a Map - private Map<String, Ball> toybox = new HashMap... - Then check if the map contains an instance for a given value of the parameter - this ensures that only one ball of a given color is ever created - this is an acceptable variation of the Singleton pattern - indeed, it is VERY similar to the Flyweight pattern - DEMO static my_instance : Singleton static getInstance() : Singleton private Singleton() Singleton involves only a single class (not typically called Singleton).
 That class is a full-fledged class with other attributes and methods (not shown)